 The one thing to check is how a hotel’s beach offerings may be modified.
 Some beach valet services (shuttles to the beach, chair set-up at the beach, etc.) may pause in the shoulder and low seasons.

 If you are visiting San Diego with kids, October is fantastic.
 Kids stay free anyway at most hotels that I work with.
-But, many San Diego hotels offer various special gifts or kids eat free promotions during Kids Free October.
-You can check the full list on San Diego Tourism’s website, where you also may need to print a voucher to redeem at the hotel.
+But, many San Diego hotels offer various special gifts or ‘kids eat free’ promotions during Kids Free October.
+You also may need to print a voucher or buy special kids free tickets but it’s huge savings for families.

 To give you an idea, here are a few examples: